valtimo-platform/valtimo-documentation/release-notes/major12/12.1.0/valtimo-frontend-libraries.md

   The modal for uploading document metadata now uses Carbon design.
 In addition, an option to edit document metadata has been added.
 Both modals now support the use of tags.

+- **Carbon design updates**

+  The tabs on the case detail page now use Carbon inline style tabs.
+In addition, the spacing in the page header has been adjusted.

 ## Bugfixes